slreid/rubiks-scanner/README.md

 A prototype computer vision application to replace human data entry at Rubik's Cube competitions created by Bridget Andersen, Samantha Reid, and Steven Stetzler.

-For an indepth description of our project, read out write-up in rubiks_scanner_info.pdf
+For an in-depth description of our project, read our write-up contained in rubiks_scanner_info.pdf

 Software Requirements:
 - Python 3.5.3